 Five finalists announced on the JAT website

-First- and second-place winners announced on the JAT website and by direct e-mail to the winners
+1st- and 2nd-place winners announced on the JAT website and by direct e-mail to the winners

 Japanese-to-English: Nora Heath, Ko Iwata, George Bourdaniotis